By Jen Russon

 It’s not easy organizing their own family of four, much less adding eight Tibetan Buddhist Monks into their household, but Carrie and Marc Berman are not only enjoying the experience, they’re embracing the moment.

 Here for their third Sacred Art Tour, the Buddhist Monks from the Drepung Gomang Monastery are staying for seven days with the Bermans and their daughters Sophia, 16, and Jane, 8.
 Neatly made mattresses with comfortable bedding have turned their living room into a comfortable retreat for the men who live a simple and meditative life.

-On this morning, Marc prepared cured bacon, scrambled eggs, fresh fruit and steel-cut oats for the monks and friends who joined them for breakfast on the patio.
+This morning, Marc prepared cured bacon, scrambled eggs, fresh fruit, and steel-cut oats for the monks and friends who joined them for breakfast on the patio.
 Before eating, chant master Geshe Ngawang Sopa led a prayer.

 “Prayers are my favorite part of spending time with the monks,” said Jane.
 Sharing her mother’s striking green eyes, she lit up when the monks were in the room.
 Even their King Charles Spaniel, Ash, appeared partial to Ven.
 Geshe Ngawang Jinpu.

 “Day three of their visit, and we are finally hitting our stride in the breakfast preparation department.
 Never thought we’d have a ‘Monk B&B,'” said Carrie.

-The monks have been spending their days at the Coral Springs Museum of Art for a six-day event full of workshops, meditation and artistic expression, including the creation of a sand mandala for the Buddha of compassion: Chenrezig.
+The monks have been spending their days at the Coral Springs Museum of Art for a six-day event full of workshops, meditation, and artistic expression, including creating a sand mandala for the Buddha of compassion: Chenrezig.

 Carrie described them as “the easiest houseguests in the world.”
 Arriving in Florida only three days ago, they enjoy al fresco dining outside on their back patio overlooking the lake.
 One of the monks likened the summer heat to what he is used to in India.